Non-Convex Phase Retrieval from STFT Measurements: Proofs

 \subsection{Proof of Corollary \ref{thm:main}}

-As $N$ is a prime number, $\mathbf{g}$ is an admissible window of length $W$ (see Claim \ref{claim:rect_win}).
+As $N$ is a prime number, $\mathbf{g}$ is an admissible window of length $W$ (see Lemma~\ref{claim:rect_win}).
 According to Theorem \ref{lem:converges}, we merely need to show that the initialization point is within the basin of attraction, namely, $d\left(\mathbf{x},\mathbf{x}_{0}\right)\leq\frac{1}{8\sqrt{N}W^{2}}$.
-From Lemma \ref{lem:LSinit}, we know that the initialization point obeys
+From Lemma~\ref{lem:LSinit}, we know that the initialization obeys

 Using the fact that $a\leq\sqrt{a}$ for all $0\leq a\leq1$ and some standard algebraic calculations, we conclude that the initialization of Algorithm \ref{alg:linearLS} is within the basin of attraction as long as